 This recipe was inspired by my winter veggie power bowl I posted last year.
 I added some chicken for some protein, chickpeas for some fiber, carbs, and protein, and goat cheese because you can’t go wrong with goat cheese.
 Just kidding, but not really.
 It adds a nice creaminess while adding some protein and healthy fat as well.

 I’m not sure where the name power bowl comes from, but this one is just a bowl that is packed with so many nutrients.
 It has a bunch of in-season winter veggies, massaged kale, avocado, chicken, and is topped off with a tahini dressing.
 It makes the perfect light and healthy winter meal.
+My favorite brand of tahini is Soom – if you are looking to try it, use this link to save 10%.

 It’s also so so great for meal prep.
 Just prep the ingredients ahead of time and assemble when you are ready to eat, or assemble the chicken power bowls into containers for easy grab and go lunches for the week.
 Then just top with the dressing when you are ready to eat!